dfodeker/Commerce/README.md

 # Commerce
 This Next.js 14 e-commerce starter kit is the fruit of that exploration.
 It's not just a collection of technologies; it's a carefully crafted solution born out of the desire to break free from 'app land'.
 By integrating Shopify in a headless manner, I've unlocked a level of customization and feature integration that a typical Shopify setup couldn't dream of.
 Contentful adds to this freedom, providing a CMS experience that's as flexible as it is powerful.
 And with plans to integrate Netsuite for ERP, this project is poised to evolve into a robust, all-in-one e-commerce solution.

-Algolia is the final piece of this tech puzzle, ensuring that the search experience is as seamless and effective as the rest of the platform.
-This project is more than just a test of capabilities; it's a step towards redefining what an e-commerce platform can be when you're not afraid to push the boundaries.

 ## Tech Stack: